imagitama/phasmophobia-site/how-to-play/index.md

 ## Bones

 They give EXP for taking a photo of the bones and for picking them up.
 No other benefits.

+They also (probably) give you money for picking them up (to be confirmed)